 A: Each municipal court assigns cases differently.
 Generally, if there is more than one judge, each civil case is randomly assigned when the case is filed.
 For a criminal case, the on-duty judge will generally handle the defendant’s arraignment.
 At the arraignment (the defendant’s first appearance in court), the defendant is informed of the charges and enters a plea of guilty or not guilty.
 After the arraignment, the case is usually randomly assigned to one of the municipal court judges, who oversees the case to its conclusion.

 Q: What kind of workload do Ohio municipal court judges have?

-A: In 2011, nearly two million new cases were filed in Ohio’s municipal courts.
+A: In 2014, more than two million new cases were filed in Ohio’s municipal courts.
 More than half of these new cases were traffic violations.
 The workload for a particular municipal court judge can vary widely.
-For example, in 2011, each municipal court judge in Hamilton County handled more than 22,000 cases, while the part-time judge in the Oakwood Municipal Court handled a little over 1,700 cases.
+For example, in 2014, each municipal court judge in Cleveland Heights handled more than 20,000 cases, while the part-time judge in the Oakwood Municipal Court handled a little over 1,900 cases.

 Q: How are municipal judges chosen, and what qualifications must they have?

 A: Municipal court judges are elected to six-year terms.
 Municipal court judges must be attorneys with at least six years of experience in the practice of law.

 Q: What do municipal court judges spend their time doing?